aseekatz/AnaerobeWorkshop/README.md

 We hope that this short exercise gave you a better understanding of how microbiome data is interpreted and handled.
 If this was overwhelming, do not be intimidated!
 Learning how to process this data can be a long journey, but there are multiple free online tutorials and courses.
 Programming is not only useful for 16S rRNA analysis, but for any large -omics datasets.

 #####Helpful websites:
+- This tutorial used mostly base R commands to visualize and analyze the processed sequencing data.
+However, the power of R is quite endless.
+I highly recommend learning the following packages to imrpove your data analysis and visualization skills:
+	- **[tidyr](https://tidyr.tidyverse.org/)** cleans up messy data and makes it more reproducible.
+Learning how to properly record and store data will make your coding life easier
+	- **[ggplot2](https://ggplot2.tidyverse.org/)** is one of the more common ways to graph / visualize data in R.
-- **[Software Carpentry](http://software-carpentry.org/)** provides free workshops and tutorials around the world.
-While they do host onsite workshops, many of them can be accessed live online.
-Check them out!
+- - **[Software Carpentry](http://software-carpentry.org/)** provides free workshops and tutorials around the world.
+While they do host onsite workshops, most of them should be available online.
+The [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html) is particularly useful for microbiome analysis.
+This tutorial will walk you through installing and using R. Check them out!
+- [Dr. Patrick Schloss](http://www.schlosslab.org/) at the University of Michigan offers in-person workshops on both **[mothur and R](http://www.mothur.org/wiki/Workshops)**.
+Dr. Schloss's **[Riffomonas](https://riffomonas.org/)** classes list upcoming workshops and free training modules.
+I recommend the following:
+	- **[minimalR](https://riffomonas.org/minimalR/)**: learn to visualize microbiome data
+	- **[generalR](https://riffomonas.org/generalR/)**: learn how to generally use R
+	- **[Code Club](https://riffomonas.org/code_club/)**: Dr. Schloss has been posting weekly R lessons on YouTube--these lessons will make you a champion of R
 - **[Coursera](https://www.coursera.org/)** offers multiple online courses on data analysis and programming, such as learning R or Python.
-- [Dr. Patrick Schloss](http://www.schlosslab.org/) at the University of Michigan offers in-person workshops on both **[mothur and R](http://www.mothur.org/wiki/Workshops)**.
-If you are planning on using mothur, this course is particularly helpful in understanding your data.
+Some of these are free, whereas some of these are certificates / degrees.